Contents

 Prices and funding conditions

-Meanwhile, banks are fairly comfortable with current levels of pricing, hence funding is available for good performing products; that said, banks still display a preference and would rather fund a well performing product and maybe one geared at certain sectors, like industrial or retail.
-That said, we see sentiment turning around towards prime offices, which had fallen a bit out of favour amid the whole remote work story.
+Meanwhile, banks are fairly comfortable with current levels of pricing; that said, banks still display a preference and would rather fund a well-performing product and maybe one geared at certain sectors, like industrial or retail.
+We see sentiment turning around for prime offices, which had fallen a bit out of favour amid the whole remote work story.
+It is worth noting that 2025 also saw the closure of the biggest refinancing ever on the local market, with a group of banks offering AFI Europe well over €0.5 billion in funding guaranteed by AFI Cotroceni in Bucharest (one of Romania’s premier shopping centers) as well as AFI Ploiesti and AFI Brasov.
+The loan margin that a good product can expect is in the 200 to 250 basis points range, a bit narrower than a few years ago.

 Outlook